silversub/terraform/getting-started.md

    ```
    {: screen}

-3. Generate a IBM Cloud Provider plug-in for Terraform execution plan.
+3. Generate an IBM Cloud Provider plug-in for Terraform execution plan.
 When you execute this command, IBM Cloud Provider plug-in for Terraform validates the syntax of your configuration file and resource definitions against the specifications that are provided by the {{site.data.keyword.cloud_notm}} Provider plug-in.
    ```
    terraform plan
    ```